Dendrobium affine: Taxonomy and naming

 The white tea tree orchid was first formally described in 1834 by Joseph Decaisne who gave it the name Onychium affine and published the description in Nouvelles annales du Muséum d'histoire naturelle.
 In 1840 Ernst Gottlieb von Steudel changed the name to Dendrobium affine in his book Nomenclator Botanicus.
-The specific epithet (affine) is a Latin word meaning "related to" or "neighboring".
+The specific epithet (affine) is a Latin word meaning "related to" or "neighbouring".

 Distribution and habitat

 Dendrobium affine is a bark epiphyte and grows on trees in moist places such as rainforest, on stream banks and in paperbark swamps.
-It is found in northern parts of the Northern Territory including Melville Island, the Kimberley region of Western Australia and the Moluccas.
+It is found in northern parts of the Northern Territory including Melville Island, the Kimberley region of Western Australia, and the Moluccas.
 It occurred on Timor in the past but may now be extinct there.